Recruit Library Talent at GLAM

 Spring Early Engagement Program for Freshmen and Sophomores

-Calling Champaign and Chicago-based employers!
-Before your summer internship programs launch, build your brand with next year’s recruits by hosting a full- or half-day Early Engagement Event for students on-site at your organization between May 13 and 24.
-Many employers choose to offer lunch, provide a tour of the facility, present lightning talks on roles, workflow, and processes or even half-hour micro-mentorship sessions where staff members are paired with a student to share their story and answer questions about their career development journey.
+Champaign and Chicago-based employers–before your summer internship programs launch, build your brand with next year’s recruits by hosting a full- or half-day Early Engagement Event for students on-site at your organization.
+Provide a tour of the facility, present lightning talks on roles, workflow, and processes, lunch, and/or one-hour micro-mentorship sessions where staff members are paired with a student to share their story and answer questions about their career development journey can help you start building your brand early with student talent.

 Post a Job